NON-STATE ACTORS IN EDUCATION

 State schools

-In Belize, most schools at primary (eight years beginning at age five) and secondary education (four years beginning at age 12) levels are funded by the state.
-Public educational institutions directly financed and managed by the government represents 20% of institutions, while most education is provided by government-aided schools through a the church-government partnership.
-Education is compulsory for children 5-14 years of age.
-Government and government-aided primary and secondary schools are tuition fee-free; however, they are allowed to charge special fees with the approval of the Chief Education Officer.
+In Belize, most schools at primary (eight years, beginning at age five) and secondary (four years, beginning at age 12) education levels are funded by the state.
+Public educational institutions directly financed and managed by the government represent 20% of total institutions, while most education is provided by government-aided schools through the church-government partnership.
+Education is compulsory for children aged 5-14 years.
+Government and government-aided primary and secondary schools are tuition free.
+However, they are allowed to charge special fees with the approval of the Chief Education Officer.

 Non-state managed, state schools